E J Traynor

 Abstract art is a way of connecting authentically with ourselves, our environment and others in the experience of being human.
 There are no expectations, no judgements and no limitations; just a few moments of ‘aliveness’, prompted by a piece of visual art.

 Emily Jane Traynor has been a professional creative in different capacities for all of her ‘grown-up’ life.
-Living in Somerset, UK, with a BA(Hons) in Fine Art from the University of Plymouth, Traynor’s work vibrates with the influence of her deep connection with the ancient and her rediscovered faith.
+Living in Somerset, UK, with a BA(Hons) in Fine Art from the University of Plymouth, Traynor’s work vibrates with the influence of her deep connection with the ancient and her rediscovered Christian faith.

 Studies into the prehistoric origins of mark-making inform the layers of watercolour, acrylic and (often handmade) ink.
 Traynor’s practice is a meditative exploration of the abstract genre that investigates the interaction between spirituality, community and nature.